steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 18. As an administrator, I want to be able to edit logged instructor hours, in order to verify and correct any user generated errors.

-Acceptance Criteria:

-[please add any more user stories that you can think of!!]

 ----

 ## Process Details

 #### Q6: What are the roles & responsibilities on the team?

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.

 ##### Roles: